-Drawing from extensive knowledge and experience, the Toronto Youth Cabinet Advisory Board provides strategic insight to the Executive Team on a variety of projects and initiatives.
+Drawing from extensive knowledge and experience, the Toronto Youth Cabinet Advisory Board provides strategic insight to the Leadership Team on a variety of projects and initiatives.

 Nam Kiwanuka | @namshine

 Nam Kiwanuka is a Canadian journalist and TV personality and recently joined The Agenda as an alternate host for Steve Paikin and the host of The Agenda in the Summer.
 She was also named the ReelWorld Film Festival’s Emerging Filmmaker in 2013.
 You can see her work on the BBC’s Focus on Africa Magazine.
 She directed a TV pilot in 2010 on the diversity and celebrated faces and places of Africa and gave a Tedx Talk called the Power of One in 2012.
 She was also an Ambassador for the Canadian Red Cross, and was named one of Chatelaine Magazine’s Women to Watch in 2008.

 Jonathan Goldsbie | @goldsbie

 Jonathan Goldsbie is a journalist and public space activist, he writes about politics, media, local news, and the various intersections between those things.
 Jonathan is passionate about relevance and entertainment value of civic affairs, and has covered urban issues for Torontoist, Eye Weekly, Spacing, OpenFile, and The Grid, and spent five years as a columnist for the National Post.
 Jonathan is probably best known for his Twitter feed and has been profiled by many as a must-follow.
 He once arranged to have pizzas delivered to a moving streetcar.